Frequently Asked Questions

 It also lends itself to simple geometrical interpretations.

-Does WAY-2C have an interface for access by OpenCV?
+Does WAY-2C have an interface for OpenCV functions?

 No. WAY-2C's flexible interface makes it possible to load a wide variety

-of data for automated training and recognition.
+of data for automated training and identification.
 It has been successfully

 applied to data from physiological monitoring, oil and gas wells,